rohitr16/FlyHigh/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:4000](http://localhost:4000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+Starts the express server serving both apis and ui resources

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner for the ui/client  in the interactive watch mode.\

 ### `npm run build`